 This innovation has the practical implication that player properties are tangible and may be sold and exchanged on marketplaces just like any other commodity.
 The system typically operates within a closed environment that prevents players from exchanging in-game things for real-world value.

-In early web3 game development, games like Axie Infinity, the introduction of blockchain infrastructure has led to tremendous acceptance and ridiculously high retention rates.
+In web3 game development services, for games like Axie Infinity, the introduction of blockchain infrastructure has led to tremendous acceptance and ridiculously high retention rates.

 Control over ownership is crucial in blockchain games because of the autonomy they provide.
 With the help of NFTs, players were given the ability to take full control of their virtual possessions.
 Users can compete for compatibility of their in-game assets while still maintaining full ownership of their assets thanks to Web3.
 For instance, gamers who purchase a game on one platform can utilize their purchased in-game items on another.